manheim/manheim-c7n-tools/docs/source/development.rst

 To run tests: ``tox``

-For information on how to run the actual commands locally, see :ref:`introduction`.
+For information on how to run the actual commands locally, see :ref:`index`.